How to Find the Right CBD Product [Quick Guide]

 Luckily, we are here today with the ultimate guide to choosing a CBD product.
 Read on to find out all the things you should be considering when picking a CBD supplement that’s right for you…

 One of the first things you will need to consider is whether you want a full-spectrum CBD product, a CBD isolate, or something in between.

 ‘Full-spectrum’ refers to products that contain more cannabinoids than just CBD.
 In case you were unaware, cannabinoids are the active compounds found in the cannabis plant, and there are estimated to be perhaps one hundred of them.
 CBD and THC are the most well-known simply because they are the most plentiful, but there are still lots of other cannabinoids to consider.

 THC is a restricted substance, and so CBD products do not contain much THC – don’t worry!
-Most other cannabinoids are, like CBD, also non-psychoactive, so you don’t have to be concerned about getting high using full-spectrum products.
+Most other cannabinoids are, like CBD, also non-intoxicating, so you don’t have to be concerned about getting high using full-spectrum products.

 So why would you want a full range of cannabinoids and terpenoids?

 According to some research, cannabinoids may have a synergistic effect.
 When taken together, they enhance one another’s effects; this has been termed the ‘entourage effect.’
 With this being the case, most people believe that full-spectrum, or at the very least broad-spectrum, products are considered to be top of the range.

 This is not to say that isolates are bad.
 Isolates refer to CBD products containing nothing more than cannabidiol.
 They usually come in the form of a powder or a wax and can be taken through dabbing, or by adding it to food and drink.
 Isolate powders can also be taken sublingually, just like a tincture.